 Statistical Analysis

-The results obtained were expressed as mean ± standard error of mean and it was analyzed for significant using analysis of variance (ANOVA); values were considered significant atP<0.05.
+The results obtained were expressed as mean ± standard error of mean and it was analyzed for significance using analysis of variance (ANOVA); values were considered significant atP<0.05.

 Results and Discussion

 Preliminary phytochemical screening of the methanol leaf extract andfractions of T.globiferus growing onVitexdonianarevealed the presence of saponins, tannins, alkaloids, cardiac glycosides, carbohydrates, steroids/triterpenes and flavonoids which varies in the fractions (Table 1).
 This is in agreement with what was reported by Abubakaret al. (2016) on T.globiferus growing on other host plants.
 These phytochemical constituentswere reported to be responsible for different pharmacological and physiological activities of plants(Cragg and Newman, 2005).